Table of Contents

 ) external returns (TreasuryProposal)

-// Create a token minting proposal
+// Create a mint proposal

 function createMintProposal(